Carver Center (Trenton, New Jersey): History and description

 A brick auditorium, designed by Trenton architect J. Osborne Hunt, was built here first, from 1922 to 1923.
 Later, from 1927 to 1928, a two-story brick building, also designed by Hunt, was built here connected to the auditorium and facing Fowler Street.
-Both was funded by the local Sunlight Elks Lodge of the Improved Benevolent and Protective Order of Elks of the World, an African-American fraternal organization.
-The building was dedicated in February 1928 and described in a newspaper: "Trenton Sunlight Elks Have Finest Home in America".
+Both were funded by the local Sunlight Elks Lodge of the Improved Benevolent and Protective Order of Elks of the World, an African-American fraternal organization.
+The building was dedicated in February 1928 and described in a newspaper: "Trenton Sunlight Elks Have Finest Home in America."
 From 1941 to 1943, it was known as the Colonel Charles Young Soldiers Club, a recreation center for Black troops from Fort Dix.
 It was named after Charles Young, the first African-American to earn the rank of colonel in the Army.
 From 1943 to 1975, it was owned by the Trenton Y.M.C.A. and known as the Carver Center, named after George Washington Carver.
 The building was sold to the New Jersey State Federation of Colored Women's Clubs in 1975.
 They established the Carver Youth and Family Center in 1981.
 The city bought the building in 2021.